onqtam/headjack/src/collective_intelligence.md

 we can have an anonymized debate at scale between millenials vs boomers or gen X-ers

+> "To think in an environment infected with simulated thinking is almost to invite a witch hunt." - [On Thinking and Simulated Thinking, by Jordan Hall](https://medium.com/deep-code/on-thinking-and-simulated-thinking-5e434e92cf86#:~:text=To%20think%20in%20an%20environment%20infected%20with%20simulated%20thinking%20is%20almost%20to%20invite%20a%20witch%20hunt.)

 strength is in the numbers
 VS.